Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

-$\bullet$ \textsf{Applicability.} STV and PAULI are particularly useful for generating random input because they have completeness assurance.
-Both STV and PAULI criteria have their own characteristics and strength.
+STV and PAULI are particularly useful when generating random inputs in practice.
+Both STV and PAULI criteria have their own characteristics and strengths.
 Quantum input states from STV are controlled by two integer numbers, $x$ and $y$, so the STV criterion is useful in testing numerical quantum programs.
-The advantage of the PAULI criterion is that the quantum input states can be generated using only single-qubit gates, so it is useful on operation-constrained quantum devices (e.g., devices that do not support remote CNOT operation).
+The advantage of the PAULI criterion is that the quantum input states can be generated using only single-qubit gates (see Section~\ref{subsec:stategen}), so it is useful on operation-constrained quantum devices (e.g., devices that do not support remote CNOT operation).